af/djangbone/README.rst

 <http://backbonejs.org/>`_ frontends.
 More specifically, it allows you to
 quickly build a backend that works with the default Backbone.sync implementation.

-Djangbone provides one abstract class-based view (BackboneView), which gives you hooks to customize it easily.
+Djangbone provides one abstract class-based view (BackboneAPIView), which gives you hooks to customize it easily.